sdming/wk/README.md

 	file: ./demo/api/rest.go

 * 	httpresult example
-	how to write a httpresult and convert text to qrcode image
+	how to write a http result to return qrcode image
 	file: ./demo/basic/model/qr.go

 *	event example
 	how to listen events
 	file: ./demo/basic/model/event.go

-* 	customer processor
+* 	custom processor
 	how to register a Processor to compress http response
 	file: ./compress.go (some bugs)

 * 	file stream  example
 	how to return a file stream
 	file: ./demo/basic/model/file.go

 	how to bundling several js files into one file
 	file: ./demo/basic/model/file.go

 * 	BigPipe example
 	how to simulate BigPipe & comet
 	file: ./demo/basic/model/bigpipe.go (need fix bug?)

 ORM
 ---